 For my qsl card I chose a photo which reflects my interest in railroading (sample below).
 If you send a card direct or via DX bureau I will return via the same route.
 I am especially looking for railroad-related themes though I do appreciate any style card.
 A self-addressed envelope for direct return is nice but not required.
-And all contacts are also uploaded to eQSL.cc and LoTW.
+All contacts are also uploaded to eQSL.cc and LoTW.

 I am handling incoming DX bureau cards for USA '2-by 4N' stations.
 If your call is, for example, KJ4N or WA4NVA, I will be sending your cards if you have envelopes and stamps on file.
 Or I may be contacting you to provide SASEs.

 My ham bio: